mmotti/pihole-regex/README.md

 As Pi-hole allows much greater flexibility with regex filtering, this list is expected to grow and deviate from the standard `*.something` or `something.*`

+### Important Note
-In order to utilise this list, it is currently necessary to be on the **development** branch of Pi-Hole.
+In order to utilise this list, it is currently necessary to be on the **development** branch of **Pi-Hole**, or, at least the **development** branch of **FTLDNS**.
 This will change in future, but, as the regex feature is still under development, it is not currently part of the master or FTLDNS branches.

 ### Installation
 1. Copy `regex.list` to `/etc/pihole/` (`/etc/pihole/regex.list`)